 WHAT'S HAPPENING THIS MONTH?

-Here are just a couple of the September events that you can celebrate this month.
+Here are some of the September events that you can celebrate this month:

 - Classical Music Month - In 1994, President Clinton proclaimed September as Classical Music Month.
 Check out I4C's music resource page to learn about different composers and music masterpieces and find musical craft projects here to do this month!

 - Labor Day (9/1) - Did you know that the first Labor Day was celebrated on a Tuesday, not on a Monday like we now celebrate it?
 Learn more about the history of Labor Day and enjoy some Labor Day themed crafts and activities.

 - National Grandparents Day (9/7) - On Grandparents Day, we honor our grandparents and recognize the wonderful contributions they add to our lives.
 Show your appreciation for your grandparents today by creating cards and crafts for them!